SumoLogic/sumologic-otel-collector/docs/Migration.md

 # Migration from Installed Collector

-Installed Collector is able to gather data from several different type of source.
+The Installed Collector can gather data from several different types of sources.
-Every source should be manually migrated to Opentelemetry Configuration.
+You should manually migrate your Sources to an OpenTelemetry Configuration.

 - [Cloud Based Management](#cloud-based-management)
   - [Local File Source](#local-file-source)